 - Click the Create New image.

 NOTE: If you are editing a landing page, the Create New box will display an image of the landing page that has already been designed.
+If there is no image, the landing page probably does not yet have a template chosen.
 You can manage the landing page with the following options.

-- Click either the image or Edit to make changes to the landing page in the Message Designer.
-See Manage your Templates.
+- Click either the image or Edit to make changes to the landing page in the Designer.
+See Message Editor Overview and Zones for more detailed design instructions.

 - Click Delete (and Yes at the prompt) to delete the landing page.